liberland/Constitution/Constitution.md

 ## Book 2: Liberland Government

-### Section 1: Defining Principles
+### Section 1: Foundational Principles

-#### Art.
-14: Structure of the Government
+#### Article 14: Structure of the Government

 The Government shall be democratic in nature, organization, conduct, and governing philosophy.
-Its powers shall be divided into Legislative, Executive, and Judiciary powers.
+Its powers shall be divided into Legislative, Executive, and Judicial powers.

-#### Art.
-15: Actions of the Government
+#### Article 15: Actions of the Government

-1. The Government shall only perform such actions to which it is empowered, directly or indirectly, by this Constitution.&#x20;
+1. The Government shall only perform actions to which it is empowered, directly or indirectly, by this Constitution.
 2. The Government shall be run online using the instruments it designates, enabling it to effectively, securely, and transparently act according to this Constitution.
-3. The basic unit for governmental timekeeping shall be an election term of the representative legislative body of ninety days, henceforth "Election Term."
+3. The basic unit for governmental timekeeping shall be an election term of the representative legislative body of ninety days, henceforth referred to as an "Election Term."

-#### Art.
-16: Financing the Government
+#### Article 16: Financing the Government

 The Government and all its organs and activities shall be financed in accordance with the Non-Aggression Principle, based on contractual relationships such as voluntary, project-based taxation.

-#### Art.
-17: Balanced Budget
+#### Article 17: Balanced Budget

 The Government's budget shall be kept in surplus or, at minimum, balanced.
 The Government shall not incur debts.

-#### Art.
-18: Treasury
+#### Article 18: Treasury

-1. The Treasury of Liberland shall be managed by the Government but owned by the Liberland.&#x20;
+1. The Treasury of Liberland shall be managed by the Government but owned by Liberland.
-2. Wherever there is a surplus of at least three times the modus of the budgets for the last five years, that surplus shall be distributed to the Senate according to their share and to the People of Liberland to each according to their merit.
+2. Whenever there is a surplus of at least three times the mode of the budgets for the last five years, that surplus shall be distributed to the Senate according to their share and to the People of Liberland, each according to their merit.

 ### Section 2: Governmental Powers